 The fifth and final floor changes this pattern abruptly.
 The floor contains four very large rectangular chambers that take up almost the entire area, save for a cross-shaped central hallway separating them all and an outer hallway bordering everything.
 These four large vault chambers have openings at each corner.
 All three normal staircases from the 4th to the 5th floor dump you in the very center of the floor, which will be surrounded by many vault guards and other angry Vault inhabitants.
 Fortunately, this floor also houses an immense amount of loot and possibly shops, along with the silver rune of Zot.

-The Vaults are inhabited by a wide variety of monsters (almost anything that can appear in the lowest floors of the Dungeon or the Depths can generate here) with a very diverse array of attacks, but generally speaking the biggest threat is simply getting beaten to death by sheer brute force.
-Stone giants, yaktaur bands, and other creatures which have high physical damage output at range are common enough, and the wide hallways and open chambers make it difficult to effectively bottleneck opponents or cut off lines of fire.
+The Vaults are inhabited by a wide variety of monsters (almost anything threatening that can appear in the lowest floors of the Dungeon or the Depths can generate here) with a very diverse array of attacks, but simply getting beaten to death by brute force is an everpresent threat.
+Stone giants, yaktaur bands, and other common creatures have high physical damage output at range, and the wide hallways and open chambers make it difficult to effectively bottleneck opponents or cut off lines of fire.
 Pack enemies also appear in great numbers, ranging from high-level orc bands to devastating hell knight packs, and the various guard units unique to the Vaults each cause their own issues:

 p Vault guard- Plentiful lumbering oafs with heavy weapons and sturdy armour.